se-for-sci/se-for-sci.github.io/content/week09_compiled/rust_example/rust.md

 You don't have to worry about cleaning up variables.
-Since Rust is a compiled language, the compiler can check to see if a variable is used again, and the last place it's used is it's lifespan.
+Since Rust is a compiled language, the compiler can check to see if a variable is used again, and the last place it's used is its lifespan.
 For example, this is valid:

 ```rust
 let mut x = SomeType{};